Abdillamit/miro-clone/README.md

 # Miro Clone

 A collaborative, real-time whiteboard.
 Packed with features such as real-time database, whiteboard from scratch with ability to add shapes like Rectangles and Ellipses, Sticky notes, and Pencil drawing.
-Using the newest technologies such as Next.js 14, Clerk, Convex, and LiveBlocks.
+Using the newest technologies such as Next.js 15, Turbopack, Clerk, Convex, and LiveBlocks.

 ## Key Features: